viebel/blog.klipse.tech/_posts/2016-08-31-monads-javascript.md

 ![Mountain](/assets/mountain_top.jpg)

-Our hope is that the the interactive snippet of this blog post will help you to climb the mountain.
+Our hope is that the the interactive code snippets of this blog post will help you to climb the mountain.

 All the code snippets of this page are **live** and **interactive** powered by the [KLIPSE plugin](https://github.com/viebel/klipse):